mariadb-corporation/mariadb-columnstore-server/README.md

 Always match the server engine / git branch with the engine git branch.

-##Alpha release notice
+##Beta release notice
-MariaDB ColumnStore 1.0.4 is an Alpha release.
+MariaDB ColumnStore 1.0.4 is an Beta release.
 This is the first MariaDB ColumnStore release, not all features planned for the MariaDB ColumnStore 1.0 series are included in this release.